-- Before any deliveries leave the branch, the branch manager or transport manager should call the customer to check that social distancing arrangements are still in place on site and they are ready to receive the delivery - Inform customers that the driver will make the final decision about whether they feel it is safe to complete the delivery when they arrive on site.
+- Contact the customer site prior to deliveries leaving the branch to ensure COVID-19 control measures are in place and they are ready to receive the deliveryInform customers that the driver will make the final decision about whether they feel it is safe to complete the delivery when they arrive on site.
 If they are uncomfortable about any aspect of the offload, they are empowered to return to their vehicle and leave site safely - Inform customers that delivery notes signed "on behalf of" and photographs will qualify as proof of delivery.

-SSW2: Delivering to construction sites during Covid-19
+SSW2: Delivering to construction sites during COVID-19